bhagyeshakkar/Data-Analytics-Project/README.md

 A collection of data analysis and visualization projects designed to uncover insights from diverse datasets.
-These projects include analyses on COVID-19 trends, Student Mental health analysis, Zomato data, and more, showcasing the power of data-driven storytelling.
+These projects include analyses on Student Mental health analysis, Zomato data, and more, showcasing the power of data-driven storytelling.